privacyidea/privacyidea/doc/policies/authentication.rst

 This action defines how the fixed password part during authentication should be validated.
-Each token has its own OTP PIN, but you can choose how the authentication should be processed:
+Each token has its own OTP PIN, but the administrator can choose how the authentication should be processed:

 ``otppin=tokenpin``